-If you are planning a family trip to Italy, let me tell you: you are in for a real treat.
+If you are planning a family trip to Italy with kids in tow, let me tell you: you are in for a real treat.

-Italy is every little bit as gorgeous as you think it is, possibly even more, and exceptionally welcoming when it comes to catering for children and families.
+Italy is every little bit as beautiful as you think it is, possibly even more, and exceptionally welcoming when it comes to catering for children and families.

 However, you probably know this already and you are not here to be told again how much your kids will enjoy gelato!

-Chances are, the reason you are here is to find practical and actionable tips to create your family itinerary in Italy, suggestions for family friendly places in Italy and insider tips, which is exactly what I am offering!
+Chances are, the reason you are here is to find practical and actionable tips to create your family itinerary in Italy, suggestions for family-friendly places in Italy, things to do in Italy with kids and insider tips, which is exactly what I am offering!

 By the end of this post, you will feel better equipped to plan a family trip to Italy and you will feel confident your family vacation in Italy will be easy, fun and thoroughly enjoyable.

 Why should you take it from me, you may ask?
 That’s fair!
 There are a few reasons.